AdobeDocs/analytics.en/help/implement/validate/debugger.md

 #### Safari

-Safari does not have the ability to manually create a bookmarklet, but a bookmark URL can be edited.
+Safari does not have the ability to manually create a bookmarklet, but a bookmark URL can be edited into a bookmarklet.

 1. Click the Share icon in the top right, which opens a bookmark modal window.
 2. Name the bookmark "Adobe Experience Cloud Debugger", and save it in the desired location.